LaravelDaily/Eloquent-Performance-02-N1-Packages-Count/README.md

-## Eloquent Performance Course: Demo of N+1 Queries and Debugbar
+## Eloquent Performance Course: N+1 Queries in Packages and Count

 One repository from my course about Eloquent Performance.